Interacting with a Child Who Has Autism Spectrum Disorder

 But some children with ASD may love to keep talking with family members, friends, and even strangers about a topic they are obsessed with.
 The problem is that they may talk about it too long.
 Or they may talk only about that one subject.
 This can push other people away.

-If you are a parent or grandparent of a child with ASD, it can be heartbreaking if you feel like you just can't connect with him or her.
+If you are a parent or grandparent of a child with ASD, it can be heartbreaking if you feel like you just can't connect with them.
 But learning more about these disorders and what has helped others can help you and your relationship.

 Breaking through the barriers of ASD